alptugan/blog-teaching/content/Courses/Food for resources.md

 ---
 # Sound Design
+## Quotes
+It's not about the gear, it's about the ear.
 ## Open Calls
 [Sound of The Year](https://www.soundoftheyearawards.com/) Annually organized sound design contest based on several soundscape related compositions.